 - Star Trek:

-- Lt.
-Ellis, from the British series UFO, wore a purple wig as part of her uniform.
+- In UFO, Lt.
+Ellis and her compatriots in SHADO's moon base wore a purple wig as part of her uniform.

 - Zoe Heriot has this as a science-minded companion to the Second Doctor, who he met in a space station in the future.